AP News Guide: A look at Tennessee's Aug. 6 primary races

 Democrats

-A vocal critic of President Donald Trump, seven-term incumbent Rep. Steve Cohen faces former Shelby County Democratic Party chair Corey Strong in the primary in the 9th district, which includes majority-black Memphis.
+A vocal critic of President Donald Trump, seven-term incumbent Rep. Steve Cohen defeated former Shelby County Democratic Party chair Corey Strong in the primary in the 9th district, which includes majority-black Memphis.
 Cohen, who is white, has won his past six general elections by 74% of the vote or more.
-Strong, who is Black, is a U.S. Navy veteran vying for an upset.
+Strong, who is Black, is a U.S. Navy veteran who was vying for an upset.

 Republicans

-Charlotte Bergmann is running unopposed on the Republican side.
+Charlotte Bergmann ran unopposed on the Republican side.
 She has lost three previous general elections to Cohen in the 9th district.

 Statehouse

-In the GOP supermajority General Assembly, all 99 state House seats and about half of the 33 Senate seats are on the ballot.
+In the GOP supermajority General Assembly, all 99 state House seats and about half of the 33 Senate seats were on the ballot.

+Three Republican House members were ousted by challengers: Reps.
+Micah Van Huss, Matthew Hill and Rick Tillis.

 Republican Sens.
-John Stevens, Paul Rose and Bill Powers, and Democrat Sen. Sara Kyle face primary challenges.
+John Stevens, Paul Rose and Bill Powers, and Democrat Sen. Sara Kyle each survived primary contests.

-Moderate Republican Sen. Steve Dickerson of Nashville will find out which Democrat he will face in November: Kimi Abernathy, who has an educational counseling practice; or Oak Hill Mayor Heidi Campbell.
+Moderate Republican Sen. Steve Dickerson of Nashville found out which Democrat he will face in November: Kimi Abernathy, who has an educational counseling practice.

-Two former state commissioners are facing off for the Republican nomination for retiring GOP Sen. Dolores Gresham’s seat: Jai Templeton, who led the Department of Agriculture, and Page Walley, who headed the Department of Children’s Services.
-One Democrat is unopposed.
+Page Walley, who headed the Department of Children’s Services, won the battle of former state commissioners in the GOP primary over ex-Agriculture Commissioner Jai Templeton in the race for retiring GOP Sen. Dolores Gresham’s seat.
+One Democrat was unopposed.

-In the state House, there are contested GOP primaries for the seats of Republican Reps.
+In the state House, candidates battled it out in GOP primaries for the seats of Republican Reps.
 Timothy Hill, Bill Dunn, Martin Daniel, Jim Coley and Andy Holt, who are all leaving at the end of the term.
-Coley's seat also features a Democratic contest.
-Additionally, there's a contested Democratic primary for the seat of Rep. John DeBerry, who was kicked off the Democratic ballot but has indicated he wants to run as an independent.
+Coley’s seat also featured a Democratic contest.
+Additionally, there was a contested Democratic primary for the seat of Rep. John DeBerry, who was kicked off the Democratic ballot but has indicated he wants to run as an independent.

-The House also includes more than a dozen contested primaries for sitting Republican lawmakers and nine for Democratic incumbents.
+The House included more than a dozen contested primaries for sitting Republican lawmakers and nine for Democratic incumbents.
 One is Republican Rep. David Byrd, who has faced allegations by three women of sexual misconduct that stem from three decades ago when he was a high school teacher and their basketball coach.
-He has two Republican challengers.
+He defeated two Republican challengers Thursday.

 Byrd cruised to reelection in 2018 after the sexual misconduct allegations were made public earlier that year in his conservative-tilted district.